dStern98/Rust-HashMap/README.md

 The HashMap begins with all of the elements set to `BucketOccupied::Vacant`.
 When a (key,value) pair is inserted, the vector element is changed to `BucketOccupied::Occupied(K,V)`, containing the Key, Value pair in question.
 When a field is deleted, the deletion is lazy, so the enum in question is replaced with `BucketOccipied::Deleted`.
 The HashMap ignores deleted fields for the purpose of search, but will allow a new insertion to replace a deleted field.
 Deleted fields are cleaned up only when the array is resized.
 The trade-off is therefore faster deletion but more frequent array resizes.
+The HashMap vector is sparse, and could be optimizted in terms of memory and iteration by using the Python dictionary design shown [here](https://mail.python.org/pipermail/python-dev/2012-December/123028.html) in a blog by Raymond Hettinger.
+At the current time, this has not been implemented.

 ## Basic Usage